Xnsam/sample-datasets/genealogy-graph/README.md

 ../bin/graql.sh -f ./ontology.gql
 ```

+## basic-ontology.gql

+This is the basic ontology without any definitions for elements that can be inferred by Grakn.
+It is used by an example that illustrates CSV migration from the CSV files in the `/raw-data` directory, but should not be used for the full genealogy-graph demo.

 ## data.gql

 The data here is taken, with some modification, from the family relationships described in the [Lenzen Research paper](http://www.lenzenresearch.com/titusnarrlineage.pdf) entitled "The Maternal Line of Elizabeth (Niesz) Titus".
 (The data is in Graql format as a result of migration of the raw CSV data files, found in the /raw-data folder, using the loader.sh script therein.